 Exercising during your pregnancy is highly beneficial.
-It helps with:
+It helps with the following:

 - The circulation of blood and oxygen to you and your baby (which can boost your baby’s brain).

-- It also allows you to indulge a little in those extra sweets and carbs that you’ve been craving and not feel as guilty.
+- It also allows you to indulge a little in those extra sweets and carbs you’ve been craving and not feel as guilty.

 And so much more.
-With all of the women I have worked with during their pregnancies, I have personally seen that women who exercise more have fewer complaints about discomforts throughout their pregnancy than women who do not work out.
+With all of the women I have worked with during their pregnancies, I have seen that women who exercise more have fewer complaints about discomfort throughout their pregnancy than women who do not work out.
 Not only that, but I have also noticed that my clients who workout can tolerate labor better and have faster births and recoveries.
 Now we all want that, don’t we?!

 3. Rest Your Body & Mind

-Once your baby arrives, you will never be able to sleep like this again, so try to catch up on as much rest as possible while you’re pregnant.
+Once your baby arrives, you will never be able to sleep like this again, so try to catch up on as much rest as possible while pregnant.
 Don’t feel guilty about needing a nap during the day and resting.
-I know that this can be difficult when you’re working, but on the weekends, do your best!
+I know this can be difficult when you’re working, but on the weekends, do your best!
 Growing a baby is hard work and requires more rest!

 4. Pamper Yourself